iagoleal/iagoleal.github.io/content/posts/recursion-schemes.md

 the composition operator $K_\phi$ defined as
 $$ K_\phi f = f \circ \phi$$
 has type signature $K_\phi \colon (B \to C) \to (A \to C)$.
-It takes a function and turns it into another one.
+As you can see, it takes a function and turns it into another one.
-This was a simple example but be sure that many more will soon come.
-Higher-order functions are at the heart of recursion schemes.
+This was a simple example but be sure that many more will soon come, since higher-order functions are at the heart of recursion schemes.

 Now we arrive at the last kind of compound type we are going to discuss today: fixed point types.